Kaya toast: History

 It is believed that Hainanese immigrants created the kaya toast by adapting what they had previously prepared while serving on British ships docked at ports during the Straits Settlements period.
 The kaya spread was considered a replacement for Western fruit jams.
 The Hainanese eventually settled in Singapore and opened kopitiams (coffee shops).
 Established in 1919 as Kheng Hoe Heng Coffeeshop, Killiney Kopitiam is one of the oldest coffee shops in Singapore specialising in the dish.
 Kopitiams started becoming a common sight in Singapore after the Japanese occupation around 1945, when rental for commercial spaces were affordable.
-Mostly set up by the Hainanese, these kopitiams specialised in selling coffee, tea, cakes as well as making their own kaya.
+Mostly set up by the Hainanese, these kopitiams specialised in selling coffee, tea, and cakes, as well as making their own kaya.

 In the past, traditional snack shops could only be found in a few locations such as Chinatown and Balestier Road.
 However, Singapore started actively promoting its street food or hawker fare via the Singapore Tourism Board (STB).
-In 1994, it held a month-long event to advertise traditional foods called the Singaporean Food Festival, which is hosted every year.
-Particularly in 2004, Kaya toast was featured by the Singapore Tourism Board in its "Uniquely Singapore Shop & Eat Tours", serving as the symbol for a local snack.
+In 1994, it held a month-long event to promote traditional foods called the Singapore Food Festival, which has been hosted annually since then.
+In 2004, Kaya toast was featured by the Singapore Tourism Board in its "Uniquely Singapore Shop & Eat Tours" as a Singaporean representative local snack.

-Government efforts of placing coffee carts situated on the streets into hawker centres also significantly assisted the kaya toast business.
-As of December 2005, the Singapore foodscape houses an estimate of over 70 outlets selling kaya toast, excluding small coffee-shops that are not listed on the internet or does not have a website.
-Since then, kaya toast has become a regular item in café and can be found at almost every hawker centre.
+Government efforts to relocate street-side coffee carts into hawker centres also significantly contributed to growth of the kaya toast business.
+Since then, kaya toast has become a widely available item in cafés and hawker centres across Singapore.